 Mario uses the Web Accessbility Evaluation Tool, which provides visual feedback about the accessibility of a site's content by injecting icons and indicators into your page.
 As an integral part of this effort he embraces file concatenation and minification to help improve response time.

 In addition, Mario uses Gzip to compress the site's web files before sending them over to the browser.
 Compression drastically reduces transfer time since the files are much smaller.
 Also, Google is including a new signal in their search ranking algorithms — site speed, which reflects how quickly a website responds to web requests.
-Hence, Mario focuses on the site's overall page weight and speed that includes decreasing page load and HTTP server requests using the following tools:
+Hence, Mario focuses on the site's overall page weight and speed that includes decreasing page load and HTTP server requests.

 Lastly, Mario leverages the Screaming Frog SEO Spider program, which spiders a website's links, images, CSS, scripts and apps from an SEO perspective.
 It fetches key onsite elements for SEO, and allows you to audit, view, analyse and filter the crawl data for common SEO issues as it's gathered in the program's user interface.
 Also, the program allows you to export key onsite SEO elements (url, page title, meta description, headings etc.) to Excel so it can easily be used as a base to make SEO recommendations.